 A Breakdown of How Dot Pays Our Drivers

-Ensuring you are taken care of and knowing you are secure in your job is always top-of-mind at Dot Foods.
+Ensuring you are taken care of and knowing you are secure in your job is always top-of-mind at Dot Transportation, Inc. (DTI).
 We know the job market is competitive.
 We know that other employers are showing you what they have to offer.
 We know you are being bombarded by messages about why one company is better than another.

 Dot Values Your Pay

-Because of this competition, Dot knows how important it is to pay you well and fairly.
+Because of this competition, DTI knows how important it is to pay you well and fairly.